 - The West Indian manatee (Trichecus manatus) is a gentle aquatic mammal that lives in the warm coastal waters of Louisiana.
 Manatees are endangered and protected under the Marine Mammal Protection Act.

 - The long-tailed weasel (Mustela frenata) is a native weasel with a long body and short legs.
 It usually lives near water, including marshes, swamps and riverbanks.
 It is one of the rarest animals in Louisiana.

 - Alligators were once endangered in Louisiana, but these apex predators have made a full comeback.
-There are more than 1 million wild alligators in the state and another million on alligator farms.
+There are more than 1 million wild alligators living in the state’s marshes, rivers and lakes and another million on alligator farms.
 The state’s alligator management program, managed by the Department of Wildlife and Fisheries, is recognized internationally as a conservation success story and a model for sustainability.